rogosprojects/kpods-monitor/README.md

 - Collects CPU and memory usage for each pod in efficient batches
 - Calculates usage trends based on historical data
 - Formats metrics in human-readable format (e.g., MiB, GiB)
+- Can be completely disabled via configuration to reduce load on Kubernetes API server

 ### Health Calculation